Paris 1 Panthéon-Sorbonne University: Dual and double degree programs

 At Panthéon-Sorbonne, students can apply for admission to one of the dual degree or double degree programs designed in conjunction with partner universities in France and abroad.
 Double degree programs confer two degrees to students, whereas dual degrees confer a degree from the host university only.

 Rankings

 International rankings

-In 2021, Pantheon-Sorbonne was globally ranked 287th (9th of France) by QS World University Rankings and 601-800th (32nd of France) by The Times Higher Education.
+In 2021, Panthéon-Sorbonne was globally ranked 287th (9th of France) by QS World University Rankings and 601-800th (32nd of France) by The Times Higher Education.
 It does not currently appear in the latest US News ranking of world universities.
 Regarding world reputation, it was ranked 101-125th in The Times Higher Education World Reputation Rankings of 2021.

 By area or subject, it was ranked: